rackerlabs/support-how-to/content/how-to/rackspace-monitoring/alarm-language-in-rackspace-monitoring/index.md

 ---

 Rackspace Monitoring provides a powerful [alarm language](https://docs.rackspace.com/docs/rackspace-monitoring/v1/developer-guide/#alarm-language) that enables you to set thresholds and create complex alarms.
-Using Rackspace Monitoring rather than a Nagios server, for example, provides the following
+By using Rackspace Monitoring rather than a Nagios&reg; server, for example, you can do the following:
-benefits:

-- Create expressive alarms that validate multiple criteria, using a JavaScript-like language rather than a JSON API.
+- Create expressive alarms that validate multiple criteria by using a JavaScript-like language rather than a JSON API.
 Following is an example alarm
   definition: